Mask-Align: Self-Supervised Neural Word Alignment: Approach

+For vanilla attention, $\mathcal{L}_{a}$ is hardly small because of the normalization constraint.
+As shown in Figure \ref{fig:agreement}, due to the use of softmax activation, the minimal value of $\mathcal{L}_{a}$ is $0.25$ for vanilla attention.
+Using leaky attention, our approach can achieve a lower agreement loss ($\mathcal{L}_{a}$ = 0.1) by adjusting the weights on the leak position.

-However, since we relax the constraints in the cross-attention, our model may converge to a degenerate case of zero agreement loss where attention weights are all zero except for the leaky position.
-We avoid this by introducing an entropy loss on the attention weights:
+However, our model may converge to a degenerate case of zero agreement loss where attention weights are all zero except for the leak position.
+We circumvent this case by introducing an entropy loss on the attention weights: